 When planning her estate, Cooper wanted to leave a significant legacy for both her students and the university that had given her so much.
 When she passed away on Jan.
-29, 2019, Cooper left the bulk of her estate — nearly $875,000 — to create the Clara Cooper Endowed Fund for the Humanities Institute at USF.
+29, 2019, Cooper left the bulk of her estate — about $1.1 million — to create the Clara Cooper Endowed Fund for the Humanities Institute at USF.

-“This extraordinary gift from Clara Cooper gives us the freedom and ability to dream bigger about how we might expand all of these critical conversations throughout the Tampa Bay region, and to bring the lessons of literature, poetry, philosophy and the like to inform and inspire as many people as possible,” said Eisenberg.
+“This extraordinary gift from Clara Cooper gives us the freedom and ability to dream bigger about how we might expand all of these critical conversations throughout the Tampa Bay region,” said Eisenberg.

-The other areas the Humanities Institute supports are promoting faculty scholarship and student research.
-Each year the institute provides summer research grants of up to $5,000 through the Office of Research to 10 faculty members.
+The institute also promotes faculty scholarship, each year providing summer research grants of up to $5,000 through the Office of Research to 10 faculty members.

-Fittingly, Cooper’s endowment will make the biggest impact on the institute’s efforts to engage students in research at both the graduate and undergraduate level.
+Fittingly, Cooper’s endowment will make the biggest impact on the institute’s efforts to engage both graduate and undergraduate students in research.

-As soon as COVID-19 travel restrictions are lifted, Kicak said the institute will begin funding travel for graduate students who have had original research accepted at national or international conferences.
+Kicak said the institute funds travel for graduate students who have had original research accepted at national or international conferences.